Annual Contract Value (ACV) Definition and Calculation

 Use the following formula to compute ACV: ACV = Total contract value ÷ number of years.

-For instance, if a customer X signs a five-year yearly subscription contract worth $5000, the Annual Contract Value is:
+For instance, if customer X signs a five-year yearly subscription contract worth $5000, the Annual Contract Value is:

 ACV= 5000/5 = $1000